What Your Alarm Clock Says About You

 That dreaded noise rings at the same time every morning.
 Why must I wake up?
 Can’t I snooze longer?
 Just 5 more minutes?
 At some point you might throw the alarm – hope it’s not your phone – bang the snooze button continuously or bury yourself under pillows, hoping it stops.

 Do you have an alarm clock personality?
 How can you improve your use of the morning alarm?
-Don’t worry, Sherlock Spallone is once again ready to solve the alarm clock dilemma.
+Don’t worry, we’re ready to help you solve the alarm clock dilemma.

 If you hit the snooze button repeatedly…